 French Onion Soup Recipe

-3 tablespoons of flour (your choice, it just needs to soak up the butter)
+- 3 tablespoons gluten-free flour (your choice, it just needs to soak up the butter)

 In a large soup pot combine the butter and onions.
 Turn the heat on medium-low and cover with a lid.
 You want the onions to start sweating and caramelizing (turning a nice golden brown).
 Stir the onions occasionally to keep them from burning.
 This usually takes about 15-20 minutes.